Neil Hamilton (politician): Legal career

 From September 1979, Hamilton practised as a barrister.
 He specialised in taxation, trust and property law.
 However, after he lost his parliamentary seat in 1997, he vowed never to return to "that constipated profession".
 In April 2001, Hamilton said, "If I am bankrupt [which he was the following month], I won't be able to return to the bar but even if I was able to do so, I couldn't contain myself from saying what I thought to some of the judges."
 Hamilton was also European and Parliamentary Affairs Director of the Institute of Directors during this time.

 Political career

 Parliamentary career

 On 12 March 1983, Hamilton was selected as the Conservative candidate for the newly created Tatton constituency.
 Three months later, at the 1983 general election Hamilton was elected to Parliament as MP for Tatton.
 On entering the Commons, Hamilton was appointed as an officer of the backbench committee on Trade and Industry under the chairmanship of Michael Grylls.

 Leaded petrol

 In 1984, against party policy, Hamilton opposed the abandonment of leaded petrol in Britain.
-He argued there was no evidence that leaded petrol was damaging the environment, or health, and that jobs would be lost in his constituency if leaded petrol was banned.
+He argued there was no evidence that leaded petrol was damaging the environment, or health, and that jobs would be lost in his constituency if leaded petrol were banned.